It’s that time of year again. Time for updating the general-purpose appendix to all syllabus for all courses…

 These rights, rules, and responsibilities are in addition to, not instead of, all policies and guidelines as supplied by the University, Faculty of Arts, and Department of FHIS.
 Some rules may change along the way; this should always be for good reason and be done in a reasonable way.

-IX.
+VIII.
 SOME QUICK LINKS FOR UBC RULES, POLICIES, & PROCEDURES

 - the Office of the Ombudsperson for Students